 - Compress time through quick switches.
 Rapid changes of direction force the athlete to find optimal length and co-contraction.

 We started by having him learn to feel trunk muscle activation by stretching an elastic band overhead between his hands and then going through a simulated pitching motion.

 Then we advanced to more aggressive instability loads adding more and more specificity as he gained control.
 Note how challenging it is for Jake to find stability in his trunk on some of these exercises.

 Literally by the end of the first day of the new training plan, Jake had found it.
 His old segmental rotation had returned and now that he was more stable on his back leg, his direction was spot on and he was even better than ever.
 That’s how it works with motor learning solutions.
 When the switch goes on, they have it.
-His body wanted to move int this manner.
+His body wanted to move in this manner.
 It’s the most efficient way to accomplish the goal.
 When the pattern is already there, and when they find it.
 It’s like a light goes off and they have it for good.

-Later we’ll show you how his improved movement pattern enabled us to advance to a velocity enhancement and pitch design to further polish his readiness for the season.
+Jake’s improved movement pattern enabled us to advance to a velocity enhancement and pitch design to further polish his readiness for the season.
 The “Odo Solution” was an interesting and challenging puzzle.
 It wasn’t always smooth sailing, but it was worth the effort.

 If you’re interested in training at The Florida Baseball Ranch®, there are three ways to access out services: